-Prerequisite - Geometry and Algebra II 1 Credit (4 HVCC Credits)
+Prerequisite - Geometry CC and Algebra II

 This course includes basic algebra concepts and properties, first and second degree equations and inequalities, problem solving, graphing linear equations, polynomials, rational expressions, exponents and radicals, conics, functions, systems of equations, exponential and logarithmic functions, and sequences and series.
 This course is for seniors only wanting to take a fourth year of math.
-This course is the equivalent of HVCC Math 150 and students can earn college credit upon successful completion.